kiegroup/optaplanner-website/download/download.md

 ### Alpha's, Beta's and CR's

+An Alpha can be unstable.
-A Beta should work pretty reliably (it passes automated testing), but its new API's might still change before a CR is released.
+A Beta should work (it passes automated testing), but its new API's might still change in the next release.
 A CR should be almost identical to the Final release.

 * ![](download.png) [Download OptaPlanner #{site.pom.latest.version}](#{site.pom.latest.distributionZip})